wheretocode/WhereToCode/documentation/Mission.md

 # MISSION

 **What problem does this application solve?**
-Allow users to find details about public places to work as a remote worker, create reviews for locations they've visited, and connect to a community of remote workers to share information and resources.
+Allow remote workers to find details about public places to work as a , create reviews for locations they've visited, and connect to a community of remote workers to share information and resources.

 **Who are your competitors and how do they solve this problem?**